Building Ambo

 Support multiple variations tailored for different contexts

-Allow each variation to be shared by multiple advocates
+Allow each variation and reposts to be shared by multiple advocates

 Include variation-level settings such as scheduling time and advocate selection, in addition to general post settings